-The search block allows you to enter a search term and receive a filtered set of relevant records from either a table within a base or an entire base.
+The search app allows you to enter a search term and receive a filtered set of relevant records from either a table within a base or an entire base.

-Choose the add a block option from the blocks menu and add a search block to your base.
+Choose the add an app option from the apps menu and add a search app to your base.